 If an application for planning permission is refused by the local planning authority, or it is granted with conditions, an appeal can be made to the Secretary of State against the refusal or the conditions attached.
-There is also a right of appeal if an application is not determined within a specific time.
+There is also a right of appeal if an application is not determined within a specific time and against the issuing of an Enforcement Notice.
 Appeals are examined by an independent Planning Inspector.
 We will notify in writing all those who expressed an interest in the original application.
 Copies of their comments will be forwarded to the Planning Inspectorate and the Council will inform people how to make further representations to the Planning Inspectorate.
 Further advice on the appeal process is available at: